chhetri-som/HackNSlash_I/README.md

-# Hack & Slash
+# Hack & Slash I

-# This is the first half of the game, the second half has more game features implemented
+(This is the first half of the game, the second half has more game features)

 Hack & Slash is a 2D game developed using Java, it is a simple and rudimentary game which compares to an early era of gaming, including video games such as Legend of Zelda, Super Mario Bros, Contra etc.